Elijah5399/gitcommands/README.md

 Common git collaboration workflow:
 (1) Create your own branch on github and initialise it locally.
 For this, create the branch on github, then do git pull.
-Then,
+Now you can see the branches other people created locally, at the branch origin/branchname.
+(2) Merge with other people's changes
+For this, use git merge branchname

 (1) Fetch and merge changes from the remote
 (2) Create a branch to work on a new project feature